Strong laws of large number for intermediately trimmed Birkhoff sums of observables with infinite mean: Main ideas of proofs

 In order to prove an intermediately trimmed strong law we use two main properties discussed in the following and denoted as Properties $\bm{A}$ and $\bm{B}$.
 We will first state the properties and then in Lemma \ref{lem: Prop A B to trimming} state how together with an additional condition they imply an intermediately trimmed strong law.

-In the subsequent sections, i.e.\ Section \ref{subsec: intro truncated rv} and Section \ref{subsec: intro large dev} we will give an idea how to prove Properties $\bm{A}$ and $\bm{B}$, what distinguishes them from the case of i.i.d.\ random variables and why it is difficult to directly use results about mixing random variables instead of random variables obeying a spectral gap property.
+In the subsequent sections, i.e.\ Section \ref{subsec: intro truncated rv} and Section \ref{subsec: intro large dev} we will give an idea how to prove Properties $\bm{A}$ and $\bm{B}$, what distinguishes them from the case of i.i.d.\ random variables and why it is difficult to directly use results about mixing random variables instead of random variables fulfilling Property $\mathfrak{D}$, see Definition \ref{def: Prop D}, i.e.\ fulfilling a spectral gap property.

 The first property considers the sum of truncated random variables.
 Namely, for $\chi:\Omega\to\mathbb{R}_{\geq 0}$ we define

 for all $\ell\in\mathbb{R}_{\geq 0}$ and for a real valued sequence $\left(f_{n}\right)_{n\in\mathbb{N}}$ we let